GaloisInc/pirate/spec/elf_extensions.rst

 ``.gaps.symreqs``
-    An array of ``Elf64_GAPS_req`` indexed parallel listing the capabilities/sensitivities and enclave (if any) required by the ``.symtab`` entry with the same index.
+    An array of ``Elf64_GAPS_req`` indexed parallel listing the capabilities and enclave (if any) required by the ``.symtab`` entry with the same index.

 ``.gaps.capabilities``
     An array of ``Elf64_GAPS_cap`` listing the
-    capabilities/sensitivities defined in the source file.
+    capabilities defined in the source file.
 The first entry is unused and corresponds to ``CAP_NULL``.

 ``.gaps.captab``